mhagiwara/book-reviews/work.md

     - Chapter 23
         - Use a scheduled posting tool to avoid spending too much time on social media.
         - Use LinkedIn's endorsement more!
+    - Chapter 24
+        - Presentations - start by giving talks at your own workplace.
+    - Chapter 25
+        - You don't write a book to make money.
     - Chapter 26
         - Don't be afraid to look like an idiot - do you even remember the last time someone 'biffed' it?
 Go out and do something that scares you.
     - Chapter 27